teixeluis/clustered-heating-controller/README.md

 ### Power Usage messages

-The heater relies on the exchange of some messages types via MQTT.
+The heater cluster relies on the exchange of some messages types via MQTT in order to achieve the coordinated operation it is designed for.

 #### Power consumption report

 First there is the above mentioned power report message which is provided by an external system (e.g. Home Assistant).

 ```
+{
+  "CurrentPower": integer,
-{ "CurrentPower": integer, "RemainingPower": integer }
+  "RemainingPower": integer
+}
 ```

 #### HeatRequest message